Aliases for HTR1D Gene

 GeneCards Summary for HTR1D Gene

 HTR1D (5-Hydroxytryptamine Receptor 1D) is a Protein Coding gene.
 Diseases associated with HTR1D include Migraine With Or Without Aura 1 and Obsessive-Compulsive Disorder.
-Among its related pathways are Monoamine GPCRs and Peptide ligand-binding receptors.
-Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and serotonin binding.
-An important paralog of this gene is HTR1B.
+Among its related pathways are CREB Pathway and cAMP signaling pathway.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and serotonin binding.
+An important paralog of this gene is HTR1A.

 UniProtKB/Swiss-Prot for HTR1D Gene